ef15c/oberon_stm32f4/README.md

 Portage of Oberon system to stm32f429i-disco board<br><br>
 <b>Version 5 released!</b><br>

-* Start of wrting of a cross compiler for MSP430 microcontrollers<br>
+* Start of writing a cross compiler for MSP430 microcontrollers<br>
 * Fix MaX and MaxY values of default font<br>
 * A post trap call stack analysis is available (StackTrace.Calls)<br>
 * The blue push button is now assigned to abort current command (TRAP 10)<br>